hallerinos/LabClass_QuantumSystems/README.md

-# Welcome to the Course: [Introduction to the Theory of Quantum Systems](https://wwwfr.uni.lu/recherche/fstm/dphyms/research/theory_of_mesoscopic_quantum_systems)!
+# Welcome to the Course: [Introduction to the Theory of Quantum Systems](https://github.com/hallerinos/LabClass_QuantumSystems)!

 During this two-day lab class, you will learn basic analytic and computational methods we use in the [Theory of Mesoscopic Quantum Systems](https://wwwfr.uni.lu/recherche/fstm/dphyms/research/theory_of_mesoscopic_quantum_systems) group.
 On both days, you will receive lectures in the morning, followed by programming sessions in the afternoon.
 We focus on two important techniques, exact diagonalization (ED) and matrix product states (MPS).

 You will need to develop your own codes in order to investigate an assignment, and you may choose one of three subjects, with increasing complexity
-1. The Ising model: order and disorder in quantum magnets (easy)
+1. The Ising model: spontaneous symmetry breaking, local order parameters, order and disorder in quantum magnets (easy)
 2. The Bose-Hubbard model: superfluids and Mott-insulators (intermediate)
 3. Topological quantum matter: exotic bound modes and non-local order parameters (advanced)